Slevinski/slevinski.github.io/series/university-of-iowa/entries/sutton-signwriting-infrastructure-initiative/handout.md

 - support linguistic, cognitive, and technical study

 That is why this work matters not only culturally and educationally, but scientifically and infrastructurally as well.

+The fuller scientific argument belongs in the science series.

 ## Why this initiative matters